 Throughout this research, the terminology \textit{change-point} refers to the ``change-point'' among intermittent time series rather than the ``change-point'' within a specific time series.
-The usual change-points are the break points within one piece of time series, see~\citet{killickOptimalDetectionChangepoints2012,piotrwbs2014,Jie2024autocpd}.
-However, the change-points in this article are the break points among the intermittent time series.
+The usual change-points are the breakpoints within one piece of time series, see~\citet{killickOptimalDetectionChangepoints2012,piotrwbs2014,Jie2024autocpd}.
+However, the change-points in this article are the breakpoints among the intermittent time series.
 For example, suppose we have extracted 55 intermittent time series from~\Cref{fig:allquad.png}.
 Sports scientists want to know the time of muscle fatigue occurrence.
 In this case, the time of muscle fatigue occurrence is one type of change-point among intermittent time series.

 To identify the change-points among a consecutive intermittent time series using cumulative summation (CUSUM) based method~\citep{pageContinuousInspectionSchemes1954,killickOptimalDetectionChangepoints2012,piotrwbs2014,wang2018inspect}, it is necessary to map each intermittent time series to a scalar.
 Subsequently, a CUSUM-based method can be applied to the resulting series of scalars.
 Let \( \mathbbm{x}_{t}=(x_{t1},\ldots,x_{tN}) \) be a univariate intermittent time series with length \( N \) where \( t \) represents the time. \( T \) is the number of intermittent isometric time series.
 Then \( \mathbbm{x}_{1},\mathbbm{x}_{2},\ldots,\mathbbm{x}_{T} \) represent a consecutive intermittent isometric time series.
 Denote the map function as \( \mathcal{I}:\mathbb{R}^{N}\mapsto \mathbb{R} \).
-Mathematically, the change-point detection among intermittent isometric time series is equivalent to the change-points detection of \( \{\mathcal{I}(\mathbbm{x}_{1}),\mathcal{I}(\mathbbm{x}_{2}),\ldots,\mathcal{I}(\mathbbm{x}_{T})\} \).
-In particular, if \( N=1 \) and \(\mathcal{I}(\cdot)\) is an identify function, the problem of detecting change-point among intermittent time series degenerates to the classical change-point detection problem.
+Mathematically, the detection of change-points among intermittent isometric time series is equivalent to the detection of change-points of \( \{\mathcal{I}(\mathbbm{x}_{1}),\mathcal{I}(\mathbbm{x}_{2}),\ldots,\mathcal{I}(\mathbbm{x}_{T})\} \).
+In particular, if \( N=1 \) and \(\mathcal{I}(\cdot)\) is an identity function, the problem of detecting change-point among intermittent time series degenerates to the classical change-point detection problem.